-It’s been harsh on many these past 12 months.
+It’s been harsh time for the last few years.
 Thinking of getting the electric guitar of your dreams?
-Here are a dozen of our favourites.
+Here are a few of our favourites.

 The electric guitar has had many iterations since it first became commercially available in the 1930s — and it’s definitely come a long way since the original ‘fry pan’ design made by Rickenbacker.
 Unlike the automotive industry, enthusiasts love retro-inspired and vintage re-issues as much as brand-new content!

 Were you saving up for a new electric in 2020?
 Well, the world turned upside down and you needed to spend that money elsewhere.
-Now that touring is back on the agenda and fresh musical ideas are bursting from the seams, we’re going to take you through a fine selection of beauties, both old (aesthetically speaking) and new for 2021.
+Now that touring is back on the agenda and fresh musical ideas are bursting from the seams, we’re going to take you through a fine selection of beauties, both old (aesthetically speaking) and new.

 H.E.R.
 Fender Stratocaster